knbhagat/Langchain-RAG-Demo/README.md

 - Enable semantic search over large document collections.
 - Serve as a backend for chatbots or virtual assistants.

-By processing *Alice in Wonderland*, the project demonstrates how to handle real-world text data and prepare it for advanced AI applications.
+By processing *Alice in Wonderland* and the **soccer_referee_rule_manual**, the project demonstrates how to handle real-world text data and prepare it for advanced AI applications.